videojs/videojs-vr/README.md

 // or player.vr(); since 'AUTO' is the default
 ```

-## Oculus Rift and HTC Vive Support
+## Meta Quest and other HMD support
-This project leverages the [webvr-polyfill](https://github.com/borismus/webvr-polyfill) and [three.js](https://github.com/mrdoob/three.js) libraries to create a 'responsive VR' experience across multiple devices.
+This project leverages the [webxr-polyfill](https://github.com/immersive-web/webxr-polyfill), [webxr-polyfill](https://github.com/borismus/webvr-polyfill) and [three.js](https://github.com/mrdoob/three.js) libraries to create a 'responsive XR/VR' experience across multiple devices.

-Oculus Rift and HTC Vive playback requires Firefox >= 55, experimental WebVR-enabled builds of Chromium, or via Chrome by enabling webvr in `chrome://flags`.
-Go to [WebVR.info](http://www.webvr.info) for more info.
+Rift, Meta Quest (with Quest Link cable) and other compatible HMDs on desktop require a Chrome build of 79 or higher.
+We recommend the latest stable Chrome.
+Go to [immersiveweb.dev](https://immersiveweb.dev/) for more info.

-GearVR playback requires the latest Samsung Internet for Gear VR with WebVR support enabled.
-Go [here](https://webvr.rocks/samsung_internet) for more info.
+Meta Quest/Pro users running in standalone mode should use the Meta Quest browser to access the immersive modes, It is downloadable from the Meta Quest Store.
+We recommend using the latest available version.

 ## Accessing the Camera Position
 The Three.js rotation values are exposed under the property `cameraVector` on the `vr` plugin namespace.